schleuder/schleuder/README.md

 2. If all went well install the gem:
    ```
-   sudo gem install --no-user-install schleuder-3.0.0.beta2.gem
+   gem install schleuder-3.0.0.beta2.gem
    ```
-   * Explanation for advanced admins: schleuder should be installed as root system-wide because it must be executable for both, root (to complete the setup, see next step) and an ordinary user (to run schleuder).
-Alternatively you could install it for both users separately or do the setup-steps manually (TODO: document the setup-steps).

 3. Set up schleuder:
   ```
-  sudo schleuder install
+  schleuder install
   ```
-  This creates neccessary directories, copies example configs, etc.
+  This creates neccessary directories, copies example configs, etc. If you see errors about missing write permissions please follow the advice given.

 Command line usage